JohnReedLOL/Essay_for_Disability/README.md

 Do I have friends in my life who I love and care about emotionally?
 Absolutely not.
 I barely have acquaintances.
 But again, that’s not super relevant from a work perspective.

 Now I will admit there is A LITTLE relevancy.
 Happily married men tend to make more money than men who are single and can’t get a partner, but that alone doesn’t preclude someone from working.
 Other stuff is more relevant.
-I will leave the below here for historical reasons:
+I will leave the below that I wrote before here for historical reasons:

 ____________________________________________________________________________________________________________________